-Step Task Mail prompts you for the text of the message.
-4 Enter the text of a message, or just press Enter.
+Step Task 4 Enter the text of a message, or just press Enter.
 Entering this information is optional.
 5 Press Ctrl/Z to send the message.
-If you decide not to send the message, press Ctrl/C, which cancels the send operation without exiting from Mail.
+If you decide not to send the message, press Ctrl/ C, which cancels the send operation without exiting from Mail.